benbria/benbria-build/README.md

 and in debug mode a dependencies file is built, so ninja will know whether or not your js file needs rebuilding.
 For release mode, the bundle is automatically minified using uglify-js.

+## Handy Tips

+Run:

+    scripts/browserify-bundle.coffee \
+      --transforms 'coffeeify,browserify-jade' \
+      --show myFile.coffee

+to see what a set of transforms is going to do to a source file.

 ## Future improvements:

 * Should support streamline in /assets.